-This Code applies to Miami's undergraduate students, graduate students, and student organizations.
-The Code of Student Conduct prohibits misconduct on University premises (buildings or grounds owned, leased, operated, controlled, or supervised by the University), including the Oxford campus, the Dolibois European Center in Luxembourg, the Hamilton campus, the Middletown campus, the

-Voice of America Learning Center, the Wilmington campus, and the Dublin Coffman campus.
+The Code of Student Conduct applies to Miami's undergraduate students, graduate students, and student organizations.
+The Code of Student Conduct prohibits misconduct on University premises (buildings or grounds owned, leased, operated, controlled, or supervised by the University), including the Oxford campus, Miami University Dolibois European Center, the Miami University Hamilton campus, the Miami University Middletown campus, and the Voice of America Learning Center, the Wilmington campus, and the Dublin Coffman campus.
 It also applies to misconduct in University programs and activities, regardless of location, and off-campus conduct that negatively impacts the campus community.
 Students and student organizations are subject to this Code of Student Conduct beginning at summer orientation, during academic terms for which they are enrolled, during breaks between terms, during University holidays and vacations, and during periods of suspension.
 Additionally, while Miami University does not routinely monitor social media sites and other electronic media, students should be aware that behavior on such sites when reported to the University may be investigated and adjudicated.